Directors

 A nurse practitioner for over twenty years and a psychodynamic counsellor at Catalyst since 2014, Tracey has a wide range of experience working in the areas of learning disabilities, mental health assessment and treatment services, neurology and end of life care with both children and adults.
 She has worked within the NHS, the voluntary sector and also in international NGOs based abroad.
 She holds a Clinical Diploma in Psychodynamic Counselling, Certificates in Psychodynamic Assessment and Time-Limited Psychodynamic Counselling, and is trained in Critical Incident Stress De-Briefing.

 Why the psychodynamic approach and why Catalyst?
-Tracey's belief is that the psychodynamic model allows individuals to work at a deeper, more qualitiative and sustainable level, and seeks to promote the best understanding and awareness of themselves and how they relate to others.
-This inner resource can then be held on to and proactively and positively carried forward into the future to support better psychological health and wellbeing long-term.
+Tracey's belief is that the psychodynamic model allows individuals to work at deeper, more qualitiative and sustainable levels, which seek to promote the best understanding and awareness they can develope about themselves and how they relate to others.
+These internalised resources can then be proactively and positively carried forward into the future to support better psychological health, wellbeing and relatedness long-term.
 As a not for profit organisation, the ethos at Catalyst has always been to provide low cost, equitable and accessible counselling for as many people as possible, responsive to their individual mental health needs and irrespective of diagnosis or label.
 This sits very seamlessly and neatly alongside Tracey's other professional role as a nurse.

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.